 She makes sure every player signs a name to her tee sheet, partly so her bosses at the county can keep track and partly because she gets 20 cents a name.

 Touchet Valley qualifies as a Pasture Golf course in its loose parameters, we can suppose, because parts of Nos.
 3 and 4 are on pastureland owned by a resident family, the Stedmans, and donated to golfers in the region.
-The course, according to its Website, which hasn’t been updated in a while, was built in 1910 on a dairy farm.
+The course, according to its link from the Pasture Golf site, was built in 1910 on a dairy farm.

 Holes 7 and 8, a pair of par-4s, lie in the infield of the Columbia County Fairgrounds horse track; the seventh tee is right by the bucking chute.
 The course stretches to 2,931 yards from the back tees.